mohammedjinas/Expense-Tracker/README.md

-# first_app
+# Expense Tracker

-A new Flutter project.
+A new Flutter project to track weekly expense with chart display of expense.

 ## Getting Started